nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

 For OneDrive for Business follow steps&nbsp;[here](https://dev.onedrive.com/app-registration.htm#register-your-app-for-onedrive-for-business)&nbsp;and copy the Client id and Client secret.

+In your application permissions, you need `Read user profiles`, `Read and write user items` and `Read and write items in all site collections` for an Office 365 SharePoint Online application.

 **Step 2: Configuring the Nuxeo Platform**

 1. Install the package Nuxeo Live Connect if it is not already installed.